AtlasOfLivingAustralia/cleaning_data/docs/notes-on-this-book.md

 So you should always *add a new release, then publish the new version of the book*.
 This will ensure the citation updates correctly.

 ### Publish

+The rendered version of the book that appears on <https://cleaning-data-r.ala.org.au/> is on the `gh-pages` branch in the `_site` folder.
+This version is updated separately to what is on the main branch.

 We use the Publish command to update the published version of the book.
 The original process to set this up is documented [here](https://quarto.org/docs/publishing/github-pages.html#publish-command).